Rory Van Loo

 Law of Consumer Markets (S): LAW JD 904

 Understanding the laws governing consumer transactions is relevant not only to our daily lives but also to many careers in the law.
 Why do consumer laws matter for societal issues such as racial and income inequality?
 How can government agencies best promote compliance while minimizing burden to businesses?
 How should leaders of consumer corporations navigate a heavier regulatory era?
 This seminar will examine consumer laws from three main perspectives: the businesses that must comply with regulations; the agencies--such as the Consumer Financial Protection Bureau and the Federal Trade Commission--that write or enforce rules; and the consumers who purchase over $10 trillion in goods and services annually.
-PREREQUISITE: Business Fundamentals.
-RECOMMENDED COURSE: Antitrust.
-NOTE: This seminar does not satisfy the Upper-class Writing Requirement.
-GRADING NOTICE: This seminar does not offer the CR/NC/H option. **A student who fails to attend the initial meeting of a seminar (designated by an (S) in the title), or to obtain permission to be absent from either the instructor or the Registrar, may be administratively dropped from the seminar.
-Students who are on a wait list for a seminar are required to attend the first seminar meeting to be considered for enrollment.SPRG 2018: LAW JD 904 A1 , Jan 16th to Apr 24th 2018
+GRADING NOTICE: This class does not offer the CR/NC/H option.
+LIMITED WRITING REQUIREMENT OPTION: A limited number of students may be permitted to satisfy the upper-class writing requirement with this seminar. **A student who fails to attend the initial meeting of a seminar (designated by an (S) in the title), or to obtain permission to be absent from either the instructor or the Registrar, may be administratively dropped from the seminar.
+Students who are on a wait list for a seminar are required to attend the first seminar meeting to be considered for enrollment.SPRG 2019: LAW JD 904 A1 , Jan 17th to Apr 18th 2019